zenoss/ZenPacks.zenoss.Microsoft.Windows/qa_instructions.md

 Devices/Server/Windows/WMI will have zenoss.wmi.* plugins bound to it (but not all), and it should not have any zenoss.winrm.* plugins bound to it.

+The type of all the datasources in the new ZenPack should be "WinRS Single Counter".
+The type of the datasources in the old ZenPack should be "WinPerf".

 Both ZenPacks use the same Configuration Properties (aka zProps) for setting the username and password.
 These are zWinUser and zWinPassword.
 The old ZenPack supports NTLM authentication for local Windows accounts.
 The new ZenPack